-Believe it or not, it's always been possible to use Chase points to buy Apple products – at least with the points you earn from cards like Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.
-But it hasn't been a great deal: Those points are typically worth 1.2 cents each when buying Apple gear through the Chase portal, regardless of which credit card you hold.
+Believe it or not, it's always been possible to use Chase points to buy Apple products – at least with the points you earn from cards like the *chase sapphire preferred* and the *chase sapphire reserve*.
+But it's not always a great deal: Those points are typically worth 1.2 cents each when buying Apple gear through the Chase portal, regardless of which credit card you hold.

-We see this limited-time offer once or twice a year or so, allowing you to get the same value you get using those Chase points to book travel – or using the Chase Pay Yourself Back feature to book Airbnbs.
-And it's just another way to get some extra value out of your Chase points.
+We see this limited-time offer once or twice a year or so, allowing you to get the same value you get using those Chase points to book travel, and it's just another way to get some extra value out of your Chase points.

 How to Use Chase Points to Buy Apple Products

 If you have a card that earns Chase Ultimate Rewards points like the Chase Sapphire Preferred Card, the Chase Sapphire Reserve, the Ink Business Preferred Credit Card, or the Chase Ink Business Unlimited or Cash cards, you can simply log in to your account on the Ultimate Rewards home page.

 That will bring you to a marketplace where you can use your Chase points to pay for Apple products at an increased rate.
-Since I hold the Chase Sapphire Reserve, my points are worth 50% more through Nov.
+Since I hold the Chase Sapphire Preferred, my points are worth 25% more through Nov.
 30. But if you have the Chase Sapphire Reserve, your points will be worth 50% more.

-Take, for example, the new Apple AirTags, one of the best travel accessories on the market.
+Take, for example, the Apple AirTags, one of the best travel accessories on the market.
 These normally retail for $99 for a four-pack.
-Since I hold the Chase Sapphire Reserve, I could buy these AirTags for just 6,600 points.
+Since I hold the Chase Sapphire Preferred, I could buy these AirTags for just 7,920 points

-With the Chase Sapphire Preferred, they would cost 7,920 points since the points would redeem at 1.25 cents each.
+With the Chase Sapphire Reserve, they would cost 6,600 points since the points would be redeemed at 1.5 cents each.

 Of course, you will also be able to find Mac computers, iPads, iPhones (including the new iPhone 15), the Apple Watch, Apple TV, and tons of Apple product accessories available for this promotion through Nov.
 30.